"The Accumulation of Failures" Gave Birth to LLMs (Part 1) — From the Limits of Mathematics to the Geometry of Meaning

 The error propagates backward——hence backpropagation.

-It was shown that multi-layer networks can be trained this way, solving the problem that Minsky and others called "unknown."
+It was shown that multilayer networks can be trained this way, solving the problem that Minsky et al. said was "unknown."

-Why does adding layers allow solving the problem?
-The core is the difference between linear and non-linear.
+Why does adding layers solve the problem?
+The core is the difference between linear and nonlinear.
 A perceptron (single layer) can only draw one straight line——this is the linear limitation.
-In a multi-layer network, each layer draws its own line, and combining them creates curved or complex-shaped decision boundaries.
-This is non-linear.
+In a multilayer network, each layer draws its own straight line, and combining them creates curved or complex-shaped decision boundaries.
+This is nonlinear.

-More layers means more complex decision boundaries can be drawn.
+The more layers there are, the more complex the decision boundary that can be drawn.
 This is the foundation of deep learning.

 However, there was a large wall between theory and practice.
-Training multi-layer networks requires enormous computation, and with 1980s-90s hardware, training could not be run at practical speeds.
+Training multilayer networks requires enormous computation, and the hardware of the 1980s–90s could not run training at a practical speed.

-Breaking the Speed Wall: The Rise of GPUs (2012)
+Breaking the Speed Wall: The Arrival of GPUs (2012)

-Even after backpropagation was established, multi-layer networks remained far from practical for a while.
+Even after backpropagation was established, multilayer networks remained far from practical use for a while.
 Not enough data.
-Computation too slow.
+Too slow to compute.

-In 2012, at ImageNet (a contest to classify over 1 million images into 1,000 categories), the situation changed dramatically.
+In 2012, the situation was completely transformed by the ImageNet competition (classifying over 1 million images into 1,000 categories).
 A model called AlexNet achieved overwhelming results.
-Against the 2nd place error rate of 26.2%, AlexNet achieved 15.3%——a difference of about 11 percentage points.
-In the machine learning world, a 1-2 point improvement year-over-year is normal, so 11 points is understating it to call it "dominant."
-Many computer vision researchers shifted en masse to deep learning the following year, rewriting the industry's common sense.
+Against second place's error rate of 26.2%, AlexNet achieved 15.3%——a gap of about 11 percentage points.
+In the machine learning world, improvements of 1–2 percentage points year-over-year were normal, and 11 points was an understated way of saying "crushed the competition."
+Many computer vision researchers switched to deep learning the following year, and the industry's common sense was rewritten.

 What AlexNet used was a GPU (graphics chip).
 Why were GPUs so effective?
-Until then, training was done on CPUs, but CPUs and GPUs have fundamentally different design philosophies.
+Until then, training had been done on CPUs, but CPUs and GPUs have fundamentally different design philosophies.

-CPUs have a small number of high-performance cores (4-16) designed to handle complex tasks sequentially.
-GPUs, on the other hand, have thousands of simple cores (4,000+) designed to simultaneously execute large numbers of simple computations.
+A CPU has a small number of high-performance cores (4–16) and is designed to handle complex tasks sequentially.
+A GPU, on the other hand, has thousands of simple cores (4,000+) and is designed to simultaneously execute large numbers of simple calculations.

-CPU: 4 skilled mathematicians solving complex problems one by one
+CPU: 4 skilled mathematicians solving complex problems in sequence

-GPU: 4,000 elementary school students solving addition all at once
+GPU: 4,000 elementary school students solving addition problems all at once

-Neural network training is largely matrix multiplication——the simple repeated computation of multiplying thousands of weights by thousands of inputs and summing them.
-And each multiplication is independent of the others; w3×x3 does not need to wait for the result of w1×x1.
+Training a neural network is largely matrix multiplication——the simple repeated calculation of multiplying and summing thousands of weights with thousands of inputs.
+And each multiplication is independent of the others; the result of w3×x3 doesn't need to wait for the result of w1×x1.

 CPU approach (sequential):